-Anomalies are neither anachronistic nor idiosyncratic.
-They remain relevant: even after cumulative prospect theory, they continue to play a key role in advancing theories of risky choice.4 They are used across many fields: decision-making under risk is not exceptional.
-They have played a crucial role in the development of asset pricing, game theory, intertemporal choice, and many other fields.5 This then is one common pattern of how economic theories are improved over time.
+crucial role in the development of asset pricing, game theory, intertemporal choice, and many other fields.4 This is one common pattern of how economic theories are improved over time.
 Researchers construct anomalies that highlight inconsistencies between existing theories and their intuitions; researchers invest great effort in robustly testing anomalies; and if they hold, new theories are proposed to resolve them.

 We are interested in anomalies because we believe they offer a familiar solution to a novel problem: how can we use machine learning algorithms to improve economic theories?
-Machine learning algorithms could play a crucial role in economic theory because they can uncover novel predictive signals that existing theories do not model and researchers may not notice.
-But there is a challenging obstacle.
-Predictive algorithms are notoriously blackboxes.
+By uncovering predictive signals that existing theories do not model and researchers may not notice, machine learning algorithms could accelerate developments in economic theory.5 But there is a challenging obstacle.
+Predictive algorithms are notoriously black boxes.
 Even when they predict better than existing theories, it is hard to know what they have discovered.
-Their discoveries are buried in the opacity of an intricate set of parameters.
+Their discoveries are buried in the opacity of complex function classes.

-In this paper, we develop procedures to algorithmically construct anomalies from predictive algorithms.
-Our procedures output anomalies for an existing theory that researchers can examine, like Allais.
-However, researchers produce anomalies themselves by constrasting their intuition with an existing theory and then crafting examples that highlight the contrast.
-Our procedures instead contrast the theory with a black-box predictive algorithm, automatically searching for minimal examples on which the theory cannot explain the black box's predictions.
-The resulting generated anomalies are then a natural place to collect data and look for possible inconsistencies between our existing theory and nature.
+In this paper, we develop procedures to automatically construct anomalies from predictive algorithms.
+Our procedures output anomalies for an existing theory that researchers can examine, like the Allais paradox.
+Researchers, however, produce anomalies through a creative process, contrasting their empirical intuition with an existing theory and crafting examples where the theory's predictions differ from what they believe to be the likely empirical patterns.
+Instead, we use supervised machine learning algorithms to build a black box predictive model, which serves as our procedures' empirical intuition.
+Our procedures then contrast the theory with the predictive model, automatically searching for minimal examples on which the theory cannot explain the black box's predictions.
+The resulting generated anomalies are a natural place to collect data and look for possible inconsistencies between our theory and nature.